Nuked88/alpaca.http/README.md

 # Alpaca.http

-Run a fast ChatGPT-like model on your server.
+Start a fast ChatGPT-like model on your pc and interact remotely with it via HTTP requests

-This combines the [LLaMA foundation model](https://github.com/facebookresearch/llama) with an [open reproduction](https://github.com/tloen/alpaca-lora) of [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) a fine-tuning of the base model to obey instructions (akin to the [RLHF](https://huggingface.co/blog/rlhf) used to train ChatGPT) and a set of modifications to [alpaca.cpp]( https://github.com/antimatter15/alpaca.cpp) to replace the chat interface with an http server interface.
+This combines the [LLaMA foundation model](https://github.com/facebookresearch/llama) with an [open reproduction](https://github.com/tloen/alpaca-lora) of [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) a fine-tuning of the base model to obey instructions (akin to the [RLHF](https://huggingface.co/blog/rlhf) used to train ChatGPT) and a set of modifications to [alpaca.cpp]( https://github.com/antimatter15/alpaca.cpp) to replace the chat interface with an http """API""" interface (only the parameter **text** for now).

 No performance seems to have been lost, the result is not streamed so it may look like it will take longer but it really isn't.